Get That Love: Critical reception

-On its release, Martin Shaw of Record Mirror commented, "A poppy, fonky piece of black slate, summed up by its ponderous brass constructed interlude.
+Upon its release, Martin Shaw of Record Mirror commented, "A poppy, fonky piece of black slate, summed up by its ponderous brass constructed interlude.
 Like the Durannies, the Thompson Twins take a ride on the back of the dance explosion and water it down to a whimper."
 Len Brown of New Musical Express noted, "Here the Twins return to their comparatively more appealing 'Love On Your Side'/'In the Name of Love' tempo.
 It's still the same song – described in the press release as a 'distinct departure for them' – and thus certainly a hit."
+James Brown of Sounds wrote, "Easy to produce, easy on the ears and quite characterless, 'Get That Love' will obviously be a hit.
+Our culture demands it."

 In the United States, Billboard described "Get That Love" as a "cheerful pop romp" which "seems to signal a swing back to jumpy spontaneity over hi-tech polish".
 Cash Box picked the single as one of their "feature picks" of March 1987 and described it as a "sparkling pop spectacle", with a "good, solid performance".